-Both Pfizer and Moderna’s vaccines are genetically manufactured and do not have a human or blood component.
+Both Pfizer and Moderna’s Covid-19 vaccines are genetically manufactured and do not have a human or blood components.

 There is not enough information currently available to say if or when the CDC will stop recommending people wear masks and avoid close contact with others to help prevent the spread of the virus that causes COVID-19.
 Experts need to understand more about the protection the COVID-19 vaccines provide before making that decision.
 Other factors, including how many people get vaccinated and how the virus is spreading in communities, will also affect this decision.

 The protection someone gains from having an infection (called natural immunity) varies depending on the disease, and it varies from person to person.
 Since this virus is new, we do not know how long natural immunity might last.

 Regarding the Covid-19 vaccination, we will not know how long immunity lasts until we have more data on how well it works over a longer period of time.

 Both natural immunity and vaccine-induced immunity are important aspects of COVID-19 that experts are trying to learn more about, and we continue to look to the CDC for guidance.

 The protection someone gains from having an infection (called natural immunity) varies depending on the disease, and it varies from person to person.
 Since this virus is new, we do not know how long natural immunity might last.
 What we do know up to this point is that the reinfection rate appears to be very low.

 Pfizer has indicated their vaccine has an efficacy rate of 95%, Moderna has announced its vaccine is 94.5% effective.